Explore this Section

 This module is a portfolio assessment of a workplace based project.
 You will negotiate with a personal tutor to draw up a personalised action plan and a programme of activity to design, carry out and evaluate a leadership project with direct impact on service redesign or patient care in your workplace.

-Module 3: A choice of one of the following options:-
+Module 3: A choice of one of the following options (subject to availability):-

 Leadership for Patient Safety (15 credits)